cmn0705/JUnit_Testing_For_Loan_Calculator/README.md

 *Using Visual Studio Code (faster):*

-• Import this folder in VSC
+• Import Code folder in VSC

 • Open the LoanCalculatorTest.java, wait for it to load until the line ‘Run Test | Debug Test’ appears within the file